scalameta/tutorial/docs-out/trees/guide.md

 ---
 id: guide
 sidebar_label: Guide
-title: Trees Guide
+title: Tree Guide
 ---

-A core functionality of Scalameta is syntax trees, which enable you to read, analyze, transform and generate Scala programs at a high level of abstraction.
+A core functionality of Scalameta is syntax trees, which enable you to read, analyze, transform and generate Scala programs at a level of abstraction.
 In this guide, you will learn how to

 - parse source code into syntax trees
 - construct new syntax trees
 - pattern match syntax trees
 - traverse syntax trees
 - transform syntax trees

-This guide assumes you have basic knowledge of programming with Scala.
-Let's get started!

 ## Installation